boundtotheearth/tp/docs/UserGuide.md

 * `[c/]`

-  * You can change the completion status of a project/task by entering `c/`.
+  * You can change the completion status of an item by entering `c/`.

-  * If the project/task was incomplete, the completion status will change to complete.
+  * If the item was incomplete, the completion status will change to complete.

 * `[dd/DEADLINE_DATE [dt/DEADLINE_TIME]]`